 CurveAnimation

-of the structure of Motor6Ds or Bones in the
+hierarchy of the structure of Motor6Ds or Bones

-Folder instances representing animated joints in the model.
-Under each
+of Folder instances representing animated joints in the model.
+Under

-such folder instance, several possible instances may exist.
-An instance named
+each such folder instance, several possible instances may exist.
+An instance

-Motor6D or Bone on the animated model, while an instance
+of the Motor6D or Bone on the animated model, while an

 of type EulerRotationCurve or